 How can I add a minor after I turned in my graduation application?

 I have not completed my minor requirements but still want to receive my degree.
 What do I do?

 Send an email from your umail account to firstname.lastname@example.org requesting to drop your minor.
 Indicate your name, ID number, major, and graduating term.
 Candidates may also drop a minor in person at the Registrar’s Office (window #15).
 Back to Top

 What happens after a graduation application is submitted to the Registrar’s Office?

 For undergraduate students applying by the due date, three evaluations are done before a degree is awarded.
 All evaluations follow the Graduation Evaluation Process.
 We check and report any duplicate or repeated courses at this point.
-The first is an Initial Evaluation – students are sent a simple email referring them to check the My Degree Dashboard report that we have generated for them.
+The first is an Initial Evaluation – students are sent a simple email referring them to check the Degree Audit report that we have generated for them.
 The second is the Provisional Evaluation and only students who have deficient requirements are sent an email listing those deficiencies and instructions for changing their graduation term.
 The last evaluation is done at the end of the semester – students will receive a Umail indicating their status has changed to “awarded” or “denied.”
 Denied students are given instructions on how to reapply.
 Awarded students are mailed their diploma.
-Although the final evaluation process takes approximately 4-5 weeks to complete, degrees are awarded daily and diplomas are mailed weekly during this time.
+Although the final evaluation process takes approximately 4-6 weeks to complete, degrees are awarded daily and diplomas are mailed weekly during this time.
 Back to Top

 What does the Graduation Evaluation Process entail for undergraduate students?